 Atlantic City Casinos Are Now Smoke-Free Once Again

 The saga concerning smoking in casinos in Atlantic City, New Jersey continues.
 Yesterday, under Executive Order 183, casinos were allowed to resume smoking on the casino floors.
 However, on the same day that the order came into effect, Governor Phil Murphy reinstated the smoke ban for casinos.
-The Governor did not reveal how long this new ban will be into effect.
+The Governor did not reveal how long this new ban will be in effect.
 With that move, he reversed a decision that was announced earlier this week.

 At a press conference, Governor Murphy said: “I am also announcing… that we will take administrative action to prohibit smoking in indoor casinos.”
 He continued by saying: “We have looked closely at the science and agree with experts that have concluded that allowing smoking is too large a risk to take.“